bcmbRISE/RISE/index.md

 ### The PhD Survival guide

-A PhD survival guide will be created as a key resource for students seeking FAQ-style advice in the department.
+A [PhD survival guide](https://github.com/bcmbRISE/RISE/wiki) has been created as a key resource for students seeking FAQ-style advice in the department.
 It will contain advice regarding common expectations for each year in the PhD, as well as resources for current grant/scholarship opportunities.